-The compensation structure at American University consists of seven bands.
+The compensation structure at American University consists of eight bands, with each band containing at least two market clusters.
 The number is sufficient to support the compensation levels required for the hierarchy of positions, as well as to allow for job differentiation.
-Compensation bands overlap, allowing for an individual who is at the maximum of a band in a relatively lower band to have a compensation level at or above an individual who is near the minimum of a higher band, if appropriate.
-All American University full-time staff positions are placed into compensation bands based on:
+Compensation market clusters overlap, allowing for an individual who is at the maximum of a cluster in a relatively lower band to have a compensation level at or above an individual who is near the minimum of a higher market cluster, if appropriate.
+All American University full-time staff positions are placed into compensation bands and market clusters based on:

-- salaries paid to positions with similar responsibilities in the competitive marketplace; and, - each position's impact at American University, both absolute and relative to other positions.
+- salaries paid to positions with similar responsibilities in the competitive marketplace; and - each position's impact at American University, both absolute and relative to other positions.

-A compensation band facilitates control over fixed compensation expenses, aids in planning and budgeting, and provides for compensation growth for an employee commensurate with performance.
-American University's bands have been divided into three zones to enable the university to consider individual performance and experience in managing an employee's compensation progression.
+A market cluster facilitates control over fixed compensation expenses, aids in planning and budgeting, and provides for compensation growth for an employee commensurate with performance.
+American University's market clusters have been divided into three zones to enable the university to consider individual performance and experience in managing an employee's compensation progression.